Have you attended Mobiconf 2018 last week? Or maybe you missed it, and want to catch on to what’ve been happening?

 Speaker: Mateusz Muryjas

 How to identify the metrics that truly matter?
-To do this, you need a strategy.
+To do this, you need a product strategy.

 Start with getting to know the possibilities: